Professor of Law

 J.D., UCLA School of Law

-Professor Garfield has received awards for both his teaching and scholarship, including the 2004 Outstanding Faculty Award and the 2006 Douglas E. Ray Excellence in Faculty Scholarship Award.
-He served as the H. Albert Young Fellow in Constitutional Law from 2005 to 2007, and he currently holds a three-year appointment as a Distinguished Professor.
-He has also been a visiting professor at American University Washington College of Law and Bryn Mawr College.
+Professor Garfield has received awards for his teaching and scholarship including the 2004 Outstanding Faculty Award and the 2006 Douglas E. Ray Excellence in Faculty Scholarship Award.
+He served as the H. Albert Young Fellow in Constitutional Law from 2005 to 20007 and was a Distinguished Professor from 2011 to 2014.
+Professor Garfield has also been a visiting professor at American University’s Washington College of Law and Bryn Mawr College and an adjunct professor at Drexel University School of Law.

 - “Reasoning-Lite” in the Violent Video Game Case, 1 WAKE FOREST L. REV. ONLINE 124 (2011)